f45tb00t/OpenWRT_HA_Presence/README.md

     wl1-ap0
 ```

-The downstairs AP cannot determine whether a client is currently associated with the upstairs AP.
+One OpenWrt AP cannot determine whether the client is currently associated with another physical AP.

-For multiple physical access points, use a separate MQTT topic per device and AP.
+For multiple physical APs, use a separate MQTT topic and Home Assistant tracker for each AP.

 Example: